 Ready for our day out, we drove down the side of Oslofjord and caught a ferry across to Oscarsborg.
 It’s situated on two small inlets and has a fortress, museum, cafe and walking trails.
 We spent a pleasant morning exploring the castle, strolling around the island and enjoying ice cream cones before taking the ferry back to our car.

-We walked by the sea where families were enjoying weekend picnics and dips in the sea.
+We walked by the shore where families were enjoying weekend picnics and dips in the sea.
 It was so nice to feel the warmth of the sun after two days of torrential rain.

-Finally, we drove onto Hurum and enjoyed a meal overlooking the fjord before returning across the water via the lengthy toll tunnel which reduced our driving time considerably.
+Finally, we drove onto Hurum and enjoyed a meal overlooking the fjord before returning across the water to Oslo via the lengthy toll tunnel which reduced our driving time considerably.